open-eid/CDOC2/cdoc2-system-docs/docs/04_test_plan/test_plan_sidmid.md

 # Designed test scenarios

 Test ideas and scenarios are normally not explicitly covered in a test plan.
-However, as the shares server is an application with limited functionality, there would be little need for a separate document for test scenario management.
+However, as the CDOC2 servers are applications with limited functionality, there would be little need for a separate document for test scenario management.
 The present section also describes the scenarios designed to be used in load testing.

-## Shares server API functionality tests
+## Key Shares Server API functionality tests

 Server functionality is tested by emulating the end-user client application utilizing the server API interfaces.